Oregon Records Management Solution

 To search the Content Manager database using an advanced search:

-• In the Search For list, click on the drop-down button to select a search method.
+• In the Search By list, click on the drop-down button to select a search method.
 You may select up to three types of search methods in the standard search page supplied with WebDrawer.

 • For each search method you select, type the text you wish to search for in the equal to text box.